Magisk-Modules-Alt-Repo/HideNavBar/README.md

  su -c hn

 ### Translation
- If you wish to have the installer translated to your language send me a text file containing all lines (inside ui_print in common/install.sh) either on Github or my Email
+ If you wish to have the installer translated to your language send me a text file containing all lines (inside ui_print in common/install.sh) either on Github or my Email, omit special symbols such as á,ã

 ## Disclaimer
 - Any option not working is due to incompatibility with your current ROM (there's little i can do about it)
-- Any issues related to GCam after installing the module are outside my control
+- For issues related to GCam after installing the module you may use the terminal setup tool to increase the navbar size slightly to workaround the issue
 - Automatic navbar coloring doesn't work on Android 11+

 ## Links